-For children who regularly get their names moved down, the class teacher will liaise with the assistant headteacher or headteacher.
+For children who regularly get their names moved down, the class teacher will liaise in the first instance with the Teaching & Learning Leader.
+This will subsequently be with the Phase Leader, and then members of SLT.
 Parents/carers may be contacted and asked to come into school to discuss their child's behaviour.